Passenger MC authority (OP-1(P))

 FMCSA operating authority for passenger motor carriers is granted under 49 USC §13902 and processed through Form OP-1(P).
 The application produces an MC number specifically for passenger carriage - common-carrier passenger, contract-carrier passenger, charter, and scheduled service all flow through the same form.
 Different from OP-1 (the property-carrier flavor) primarily in insurance minimums and the new-entrant audit scope.

-The 21-day FMCSA vetting window applies the same way: BOC-3, BMC-91 (passenger insurance), and OP-1(P) all have to land before day 21 for the authority to activate.
+The FMCSA review applies the same way: the BOC-3 and BMC-91 (passenger insurance) are due within 20 days of the application notice publishing in the FMCSA Register (49 CFR §365.109T) for the authority to activate on schedule.
 See our authority types breakdown for how passenger fits alongside the broader FMCSA authority categories.

 Passenger-specific compliance